Manishgupta5815/solar_irradiance_prediction/README.md

 •	Real-Time Prediction (Future Scope): Planned implementation of real-time solar irradiance prediction using data from an Arduino kit.
 **Results**
 The neural network model achieved an MSE of approximately 8,752.26 on the testing data, significantly outperforming a linear regression model which achieved an MSE of 35,658.31.
-**Experimental Setup**
-1. Programming Language: Python
-2. Libraries Used: TensorFlow, Pandas, NumPy, Matplotlib
-3. Training Data: Historical meteorological data containing features like temperature, humidity, wind direction, and time of day.
-**Future Work**
-An expansion of the project involves:
-•	Time-Series Models: Implementation of LSTM and TCN models for time-series forecasting.
-•	Real-Time Reporting: Creation of a web-based platform using an Arduino setup to collect and report real-time solar irradiance data.

-Copy code
-python train_model.py